 AIA's Commitment to Sustainability

-AIA’s Sustainability Promise is to be committed to ensuring its members have the skills, knowledge and tools to promote sustainable business practices.
+AIA’s Sustainability Promise is to be committed to ensuring our members have the skills, knowledge and tools to promote sustainable business practices.

-The government, the Green Finance Institute, and a number leading financial professional bodies, including AIA, are signatories of the green finance education charter, designed to embed green finance and sustainability into the core curricula, new qualifications, and the continued professional development of accountants.
+The government, the Green Finance Institute, and a number leading financial professional bodies, including AIA, are signatories of the Sustainable Finance Education Charter (SFEC), designed to embed green finance and sustainability into the core curricula, new qualifications, and the continued professional development of accountants.

 Each of the signatories acknowledge the collective responsibility of the global community including the banking, finance and professional services sectors to deliver Article 2.1c of the Paris Agreement and the UN Sustainable Development Goals